 @Context

-To get more information about the sender or the command's execution context, such as CommandSender
+To get more information about the sender or the command's execution context, such as CommandSender, Player, Location, World, etc. you can use the @Context annotation.

 java